akohta/bem3_emf_b2/README.md

    The setting of reset_flag_of_incident_field in object setting datafile can reset the incident field.
    It can change the incident field, except the wavelength and refractive index.
    As a simple representation of the analysis model, the nodes used for the surface integral are output as point cloud data.
-   In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png" (using ParaView).
+   In this case, the file "ex.particles" is output, and the visualization result is "ex_particle.png".
+   The image was created using gnuplot script "gscript_particles.plt" and converted eps to png by using ImageMagick.

 4. type './example1.out' with an argument of datafile name output by d3b2_bv_solver.
    For example, './example1.out ex.dat'.